ManojINaik/PlantWateringDashboard/README.md

 # Plant Watering Admin Dashboard

 A modern React-based admin dashboard for managing plant watering schedules and monitoring system data.
 The dashboard provides real-time monitoring of water flow, battery voltage, and scheduling capabilities.
+The system tracks two types of watering events: start and stop.

 ## Features